meemproject/meem-web-template/README.md

 `_app.tsx` contains WalletProvider and SocketProvider.

 - WalletProvider is your entry point for any pages or components that require a wallet address to use - for example, authenticating with the Meem API, making authenticated requests and calling the Meem contract.
+Use `useWallet()` in the components you need wallet access for.
 - SocketProvider is a websocket implementation which enables you to listen to the Meem API and receive events when a Meem has been minted.